NASA-SW-VnV/fret/README.md

 Introduction
 ------------

-FRET is a framework for the elicitation, formalization and understanding of requirements.
+FRET is a framework for the elicitation, specification, formalization and understanding of requirements.
 Users enter system requirements in a specialized natural language.
 FRET helps understanding and review of semantics by utilizing a variety of forms for each requirement: natural language description, formal mathematical logics, and diagrams.
 Requirements can be defined in a hierarchical fashion and can be exported in a variety of forms to be used by analysis tools.

 Contact
 -------

 Please contact <fret@lists.nasa.gov> for further information on FRET.
-Detailed information can be found at the [FRET manual](fret-electron/docs/_media/userManual.md).
+Detailed information can be found in the [FRET manual](fret-electron/docs/_media/userManual.md).

 Installation
 ------------